RawBerryTeam/OldRawBerry/.github/SECURITY.md

 ## Supported Versions

 Every version is supported by the community.
-We also provide support for not very old RawBerry versions.
+We also provide support for 5 latest RawBerry versions.

 ## Reporting a Security Vulnerability